-KGN has the advantage of higher price points leading to higher gross profit magins, which gives it a great deal of protection.
+KGN has the advantage of higher price points leading to higher gross profit margins, which gives it a great deal of protection.

 TRS has the advantage of its renewed focus on essential goods.

 On the fundamental side of the equation, revenue increased 57% at $781m but this includes the benefit of the acquisition of Mighty Ape.
 Adjusted EPS rose 27% to 41 cents but actual EPS was 3 cents.
-The market hated the idea Kogan was unable to adjust its inventory in a timely manner, having over estimated demand earlier in the year.
+The market hated the idea Kogan was unable to adjust its inventory in a timely manner, having over-estimated demand earlier in the year.
 Excess inventory caused excess storage and additional promotional costs, part of a $25m increase in variable costs.
-A further $7.7m demurrage costs was incurred for product landed, which Kogan could not accept.
+A further $7.7m demurrage costs were incurred for the product landed, which Kogan could not accept.

-At 30 June inventories were $228m, more than double the prior year, and the net cash reduced to $13m.
-Disappointment also emanated from the lack of final dividend, but given the inventory problem we have previously outlined, this was not surprising.
+On 30 June inventories were $228m, more than double the prior year, and the net cash was reduced to $13m.
+Disappointment also emanated from the lack of a final dividend, but given the inventory problem we have previously outlined, this was not surprising.

 Indeed, the advantage of being well stocked should have assisted Kogan due to supply chain difficulties, but there were no signs of that in these results.
 We await 1H22!
 The motto for the public for the rest of the year is, if you see it, buy it, and if Kogan has stock already landed, it is in a better position.